Jessica Andrews

 What is customer journey mapping?

-The primary purpose of customer journey mapping is to find out what that customer satisfaction goal is, and whether or not a customer is able to achieve it with your company.
+The main purpose of customer journey mapping is to find out what that customer satisfaction goal is, and whether or not a customer is able to achieve it with your company.

 The concept is pretty straightforward, but depending on how many stages a buyer needs to go through and the number of interactions they have with your company’s various touchpoints, customer journey mapping can get real intricate, real fast.